-in the above-mentioned literature.
+Note that it is not a particular goal of our analysis to learn about a specific heterogeneity.
+We want to document, however, that we can adequately capture heterogeneous tax-responses using our new tax data in combination with a large micro-level dataset.
+As the following will show, the heterogeneous effects we find are consistent with what has been shown before in the above-mentioned literature.
 The subgroups that we use for the heterogeneity analysis are defined according to industry-, country- or firm-characteristics.
-For the purpose of this heterogeneity analysis, we introduce indicator variables for a specific subgroup and then, based on our large sample, report only the results from the interaction terms for the specific group we are interested in.51
+For the purpose of this heterogeneity analysis, we introduce indicator variables for a specific subgroup and then, based on our large sample, report only the results from the interaction terms for the specific group we are interested in.